 - Developing strategies for collecting, presenting and analysing data.

 - Exploring theoretical and experimental probability.

-Pupils will be assessed throughout the year through written tests in addition to an end of year examination.
+Students will be assessed throughout the year through written tests in addition to an end of year examination.

-All pupils will have the opportunity to participate in school Mathematics Challenges, and some will be invited to take part in the national UK Mathematics Challenge.
+All students will have the opportunity to participate in school Mathematics Challenges, and some will be invited to take part in the national UK Mathematics Challenge.
 As well as a range of clubs, there will be STEM-related visits/trips to The Big Bang Fair and The Royal Institute.